-Our business consists of four segments: Nourish, Health & Biosciences, Scent and Pharma Solutions.
+Our business currently consists of four segments: Nourish, Health & Biosciences, Scent and Pharma Solutions.
+As part of our ongoing transformation and business initiatives, we intend to reorganize our segments around end markets: Food & Beverage, Household & Personal Care and Health.

 Nourish